open-telemetry/opentelemetry-java/sdk/metrics/implementation_notes.md

 - Asynchronous Instruments
 - Exemplar collection + SDK hook for sampling (**This was not in previous implementation**)
 - Tests for MeterProvider->Meter->Instrument->Storage

-What is not implemented
-- MetricProcessor
 - Views
 - Testing API

+What is not implemented:
+- MetricProcessor and better "Export" config
+- Robust unit tests for Views
+- Robust unit tests for multi-exporter paths

 # TODOs